kappasquare/eski/README.md

             }
         }

     That's it!
-That takes care of the Eskimo Schema!
+That takes care of the Eski Schema!

-    Now, let's understand the other core concepts of Eskimo using the above example:
+    Now, let's understand the other core concepts of Eski using the above example:

 	## Routes
 	The Route configuration file is a JSON file that maps the API endpoints to the Schemas.